spatie/nova-tags-field/README.md

 The field will be rendered as a select form element.
 It will be populated by the names of the tags already saved.

+## Using a custom Tag Model

+The [underlying tags config file](https://github.com/spatie/laravel-tags/blob/master/config/tags.php) is used to specify the fully qualified class name of the tag model.

 ## Working with tags

 For more info on how to work with the saved tags, head over to [the docs of spatie/laravel-tags](https://docs.spatie.be/laravel-tags/).